tochinicky/loadbalancer_nginx/README.md

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/185c5017-6bb3-41f3-b0a8-0500c8a62b5d)

-  • Next install apache with the command below:
+  • Next install Apache with the command below:

     `sudo apt update -y && sudo apt install apache2 -y`

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/d0815fef-317f-4652-b835-a06a0fea7162)

-  • Verify that apache is running using the command below:
+  • Verify that Apache is running using the command below:

     `sudo systemctl status apache2`

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/075c720c-7cc4-4097-a1c4-1d535efca281)

 **Step 4**: Configure Apache to server a page showing its public IP:
-We will start by configuring Apache webserver to serve content on port 8000 instead of its default which is port 80.
+We will start by configuring the Apache webserver to serve content on port 8000 instead of its default which is port 80.
 Then we will create a new index.html file.
 The file will contain code to display the public IP of the EC2 instance.
-We will then override apache webserver's default html file with our new file.
+We will then override the Apache webserver's default html file with our new file.

  ### Configuring Apache to Serve content on port 8000: